hummingbot/hummingbot/documentation/docs/developers/connectors/new-blockchain.md

-# Developing a Connector for a New Blockchain
+# # Adding Connectors to Exchanges on Other Blockchains

 !!! warning
-    This document is inocmplete and a work in progress.
+    This document is incomplete and a work in progress.

 Hummingbot currently has connectors to Ethereum-based exchanges and has built in [Ethereum wallet support](https://github.com/CoinAlpha/hummingbot/tree/master/hummingbot/wallet/ethereum).

-Developing a connector for a blockchain other than Ethereum would require the creation of similar, blockchain-specific functionality:
+We plan to support multiple blockchains in the near future.
+To support blockchains other than Ethereum, connectors for new blockchains other than Ethereum would require integrations that enables the following blockchain-specific functionalities:

+- interactions with blockchain wallets: import, creation, encryption
-- blockchain wallet
+- interactions with blockchain nodes
-- token addresses
-- event watchers: balances, contract events, token events
+- interactions with event watchers: balances, token address mappings, contract events, token events,
-- exchange interactions
+- interaction with blockchain-based exchanges

+For more information, please contact our engineering team at dev@coinalpha.com.